 What happens if player has suspected concussion:

 It is our players’ responsibility to report whether they received concussion during any activity outside of American football.
-The above form may also be used to do this.

 Graduated Return to Play (GRTP) Protocol